-We are a specialist all issues family mediation service committed to helping separating couples work out future arrangements for children, property and finances for Private and Legal Aid clients.
-We assess for Legal Aid – free – which may result in a free meeting for private clients as well as a free Mediation Information and Assessment Meeting (MIAM).
+We are a specialist all issues family mediation service committed to helping separating couples work out future arrangements for children, property and finances for private clients.

-We are able to offer mediation services to both Legal Aided and Private Clients without the need for face-to-face meetings, via video call or phone, including loss of income, school fees problems and contact & distancing.
+We are able to offer mediation services to private clients without the need for face-to-face meetings, via video call or phone, including loss of income, school fees problems and contact & distancing.

 Family First helps you make you own decisions about what is best for you and your family in future without going to court.
 We will help you improve communication, resolve your conflicts and reach a workable, long-lasting solution quickly, compassionately and cost-effectively.

 Our excellent team of family mediators are trained to guide you through the process to minimize the distress, cost and delay so often associated with separation and divorce.